eliudio/eliud_core/README.md

    }
    ~~~

-   3. Make sure your buildTypes is pointing to the releasing signingConfigs
+   3. Make sure your buildTypes is pointing to the releasing signingConfigs for both debug and release builds

    ~~~
    buildTypes {
         release {
-           // TODO: Add your own signing config for the release build.
-           // Signing with the debug keys for now, so `flutter run --release` works. signingConfig signingConfigs.release
+            signingConfig signingConfigs.release
+        }
+        debug {
+            signingConfig signingConfigs.release
+            debuggable true
         }
    }
    ~~~